jhen0409/react-native-debugger/examples/test-old-bridge/README.md

 The main purpose is for test functionality of React Native Debugger in old bridge.

-Currently it included two simple counter example for Redux and MobX.
+Currently it included a simple counter example for Redux.